patelankit706/encrypted-student-data/README.md

 ## Hello Users

-This student registration program saves the student details in a format which are encrypted using their login password and database administrator cannot view original data as everything is encrypted
+This student registration program saves the student details in a encrypted format which database administrator cannot access using following technique

+  * Encrypting entered data using user password
+  * User password is SHA512 encrypted

 ## Dependencies: